-If you experience any of these symptoms, it’s important to make an appointment with a physician as soon as possible, as they can lead to serious and possibly irreversible nerve damage.
+If you experience any of these symptoms, it’s important to make an appointment with us as soon as possible, as they can lead to serious and possibly irreversible nerve damage.

-Most cases of cervical lordosis initially present with minor symptoms and don’t pose an immediate threat to the patient’s health.
+Most cases of cervical lordosis have minor symptoms and do not pose an immediate threat to the patient’s health.
 However, if steps aren’t taken to address the condition, it will almost certainly worsen over time.
 This eventually leads to pain and long-term discomfort.

 Other risks include: